youngboy/engine-docs/source/setup-node.md

   }
 }
 ```
-Once tracing and cacheControl are instrumented, the size of responses increase when traveling between your GraphQL API and the Engine proxy, because the responses will be augmented with additional tracing data.
+Once tracing and cacheControl are instrumented, the size of responses between your GraphQL API and Engine proxy will increase, because the responses will be augmented with additional tracing data.

 Because of this, we recommend that you enable gzip [`compression`](https://github.com/expressjs/compression)  in your GraphQL server, since the added volume from the tracing format compresses well.